credibil/vdc/README.md

 # Credibil VC

-Issuance and Verification libraries for use in `OpenID` Verifiable Credentials solutions.
+Issuance and Identity libraries for use in `OpenID` Verifiable Credentials solutions.

 > [!CAUTION]
 >